quicwg/base-drafts/draft-ietf-quic-recovery.md

   ACK frame.
 If true, it is still expected an ack will be received for this packet, but it is not retransmittable.

-* is_handshake_packet: A boolean that indicates whether a packet contains a CRYPTO frame in a long header packet.
+* is_handshake_packet: A boolean that indicates whether the packet contains cryptographic handshake messages critical to the completion of the QUIC handshake.
+In this version of QUIC, this includes any packet with the long header that includes a CRYPTO frame.

 * sent_bytes: The number of bytes sent in the packet, not including UDP or IP overhead, but including QUIC framing overhead.